mybizdevops/demo-infra-terraform/README.md

 To try yourself make sure [Terraform](https://www.terraform.io/) is installed locally.
 Customize the vars.tf files to your needs.

+The servers are booted with a custom AMI (image) which contains the application.
+This AMI must be prepared and available in your
+AWS account.
+To create it navigate to it's [GitHub Repo](https://github.com/mybizdevops/demo-images-packer).

 In order to have the DNS and certificate portions working properly make sure the the Route53 zone is already created and your registrar uses the required name servers.